-In terms of revenue and reach, Amazon Prime, Hulu, and Netflix are the top streaming services today.
-YouTube TV and SlingTV sometimes get honorable mentions.
-Of these, only Hulu and Sling allow brands to buy advertising.
+In terms of revenue and reach, Amazon Prime, Hulu and Netflix are the top streaming services today.
+Disney+ is a rising star.
+YouTube TV and SlingTV sometimes also get honorable mentions.
+Of these, only Hulu, Sling, and YouTube TV allow brands to buy advertising.

-One new platform that hasn’t yet made the list of top streaming sites, but may be worth exploring, is IMBd TV.
-This platform is owned by Amazon and the tech giant is using IMBd TV as a testing ground for advertising solutions, including shoppable ads.
-Shoppable ads allow viewers to click on your commercial, or a link within it, and immediately buy the product being featured.
+One platform that hasn’t yet made the list of top streaming sites, but may be worth exploring, is IMBd TV.
+This platform is owned by Amazon and the tech giant has historically used it as a testing ground for advertising solutions like shoppable ads.

 Anyone who wants to buy ads on streaming services should be testing and learning too.
 The video-on-demand advertising market is evolving rapidly thanks to the speed of technical innovation and changing consumer expectations.
 To stay relevant in this shifting marketplace, brands need to stay aware of the rising trends.

 The biggest trend in television advertising is the continued movement away from traditional TV.
 Viewers, especially young people, are skipping live TV in favor of streaming services.
 In the third quarter of 2021, cable and satellite television companies lost about 1.33 million TV customers.